nitant98/PromptEnggLLM/readme.md

 # Local LLM Setup Guide

 This repository contains all the necessary scripts, configuration files, and documentation required to set up and run two different large language models (LLMs) locally: Llama3 using the Ollama Python library, and [Second Model Name].
-This project was created as part of [Your Course/Class Name] to demonstrate practical skills in handling sophisticated machine learning models directly on a local machine.
+This project was created as part of Prompt Engineering Class to demonstrate practical skills in handling sophisticated machine learning models directly on a local machine.

 ## Overview